 Medical Assistance in Dying: Frequently Asked Questions for Physicians & Nurse Practitioners

 NSHA’s comprehensive policy provides details about medical assistance in dying within NSHA.
-After reviewing the policy and these questions and answers, please contact the office of the Medical Affairs Advisor at 902-491-5892 if you have questions or if you receive a specific request for Medical Assistance in Dying.
+After reviewing the policy and these questions and answers, please contact the office at 902-491-5892 if you have questions or if you receive a specific request for Medical Assistance in Dying.
 The voicemail box will be checked regularly during the hours of 8:30 a.m. to 4:30 p.m., Monday to Friday, and we are committed to getting back to you as soon as possible.
 Please leave your name, number and a brief explanation of the information you are seeking so we can best address your questions and concerns.